mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Nadine is 42 and married.
 She legally separated from her husband last year, and has lived apart from him the entire year.
 She and her husband do not have any contact and she does not know where he is living now.
 Nadine provides all of the support for her father, Jonas, who is 75 years old and lives independently in his separate home.
 Nadine plans to claim her father as a dependent.
 Which of the following filing statuses is Nadine allowed to use when filing and generally will be the most advantageous for her to use?

-A. **Head of Household correct**
+A. Head of Household correct
 B. Married Filing Separately
 C. Married Filing Jointly
 D. Single

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 86% of students.

 Correct Answer Explanation for A: